Coppernic/coppernic.github.io/docs/sdk/barcode/manager.md

 - **Permissions**

-You shall declare `fr.coppernic.permission.BARCODE` permission into your manifest:
+You should declare the `fr.coppernic.permission.BARCODE` permission into your manifest:

 ```xml
     <uses-permission android:name="fr.coppernic.permission.BARCODE" />